They say…

 Freeminer Trafalgar India Pale Ale

-Freeminer Trafalgar India
+Trafalgar India Pale Ale

-Freeminer Brewery, established in 1992 in the Royal Forest of Dean, is the source of some of the most distinctive and uncompromising bottled real ales in Britain: brews like seriously big Deep Shaft or gingery Shakemantle wheat beer.
+Brewery, established in 1992 in the Royal Forest of Dean, is the source of some of the most distinctive and uncompromising bottled real ales in Britain: brews like seriously big Deep Shaft Stout or gingery Shakemantle wheat beer.
 The brewery celebrates the independently-minded local tradition even in its name: a “freeminer” is a local who has earned the ancient right to own a coal mine in the Forest.

 Now, as Jeff Evans reported in last month’s Beer, the brewery is wisely investing spare cash from the cut in beer duty into marketing initiatives.
 As a result, several key bottled lines have had an image makeover, with labels and glassware more appropriate to high quality specialist products, and are enjoying supermarket listings.